vimarsh244/mywebsite-hugo/content/posts/tuitions.md

 It is hence undeniable that private tuition has become extremely common and those who can afford it attend tuition classes.
 It is also not the fault of the parents and students, most of them feel that the school teachers are not that good or school is not teaching properly, and hence, enroll in classes which either teach better or where school teachers privately teach the kids.

 Exams like JEE / NEET / UPSC were formed to check intelligence of students and their ability to think in a different way, but the greedy people started coaching institutes where all the different types of manipulations/tricks are taught.
 Instead of testing general intelligence and on-the-spot thinking abilities, now who can rote more things and faster gets a big preference.
-Not only does this discourage other students but the student who is also part of this system (includes me) feels burdened and does not enjoy what they are learning as most things once explained are expected to be "memorized" _varna IIT nahi ho payegi_
+Not only does this discourage other students but the student who is also part of this system feels burdened and does not enjoy what they are learning as most things once explained are expected to be "memorized" _varna IIT nahi ho payegi_

 ![A dark Empty Classroom](/uploads/ruben-rodriguez-ixtvnoostyu-unsplash.jpg "A dark Empty Classroom")